 Despite the fact that the district has struggled with economic and infrastructure problems (such as water, sewer, roads, industrial sites, high development cost of land due to topography), significant opportunities for economic development do exist.
-Advanced telecommunications networks, such as the Wired Road in Carroll and Grayson counties and the City of Galax, are opening the region's small communities to high-tech business that attracted by the region's low costs of living, scenic beauty, recreational opportunities, and relative absence of crime, pollution, traffic congestion, and other problems that characterize urban metro areas.
-Additionally, localities such as Bland County are utilizing the most up-to-date technologies, such as using wireless networks instead of fiber, to overcome the geographical challenges of the region.
+Today, advanced telecommunications networks, such as the Wired Road in Carroll and Grayson counties and the city of Galax, are opening the region's small communities to high-tech business that attracted by the region's low costs of living, scenic beauty, recreational opportunities, and relative absence of crime, pollution, traffic congestion, and other problems that characterize urban metro areas.